microbiome/OMA/01_intro.md

 Amezquita, Aaron Lun, Stephanie Hicks, and Raphael Gottardo [@Amezquita2020] has carried out closely related work on the _SummarizedExperiment_ data container and its derivatives in the field of single cell sequencing studies.
-Many methods and approached used in this book have been derived from the OSCA framework, with the necessary further adjustments for microbiome research.
+Many methods and approaches used in this book have been derived from the OSCA framework, with the necessary further adjustments for microbiome research.